 I do offer a limited number of reduced fee slots based on financial need.
 If you are interested in being considered for a reduced fee slot, please let me know.

-I take very seriously my committment to make myself available for my clients and to meet their needs in scheduling appointments.
+I take very seriously my commitment to make myself available for my clients and to meet their needs in scheduling appointments.
 From a business perspective, it is very expensive for me when I am unable to fill an open therapy slot.
-Therefore, I choose to have the following cancellation policy as a way to protect my time, not to punish my clients.
-I require at least a full 24-hour period of notice if you plan to cancel or you will be charged a $50 late-cancellation fee.
+Therefore, I choose to have the following cancellation policy to protect my time, not to punish my clients.
+I require at least a full 24-hour period of notice if you plan to cancel, or you will be charged a $50 late-cancellation fee.
 You will be responsible for the full cost of the scheduled session in the case of no show.